auremoser/mozsci/log/2015-worklog.md

 * made a contact for Space apps
 * working on book club picks
 * uploaded interviews for fellow's app
+* got back to 4IR beyond ska folks for the recommitment of our mentorship

 Switching for new year new worklog!